the-au-forml-lab/plgroup/awardsSP24.md

 # :construction:[UNDER CONSTRUCTION]:construction:

 This award is for the paper that, however promising the contents are, feels unfinished and somewhat half-baked, as if the ideas and concepts within are still under construction.

+# An Experience Like No Other

+For a paper that _most feels like_ it could have come from Augusta University.